mladjom/django-cms/README.md

-# My Awesome Site
+# Django CMS

-A modern and minimal website built with Django and Tailwind CSS.
+A modern and minimal cms built with Django and Tailwind CSS.

 ## Features